oddbird/oddleventy/content/work/adobe.md

   - title: User Stories
     icon: icons/theater
     text: |
-      Using the Goals, Object Map, Wireframe, and User Profiles we created a list of expected features or ‘stories’ written from the perspective of an individual player.
-Each user story defined one task that a player might want to accomplish during the game: "_As a Player, I want to select a font option._"
+      Using the Goals, Object Map, Wireframe, and User Profiles we created a list of expected features or ‘stories.’
+      Each user story defined one task
+      that a player might want to accomplish during the game.
+      For example, _As a Player, I want to select a font option._  Adobe appreciated this outline of the project.
+      It help our big team,
+      which included people from multiple companies,
+      stay organized and on task –
+      focused on the goals.
   - title: Itemized & Prioritized Estimate
     icon: icons/estimate
     text: |
-      We estimated each user story, providing Adobe with an itemized hourly estimate, organized into phases.
+      We estimated each user story,
+      providing Adobe with an itemized hourly estimate, organized into phases.
-      This allowed Adobe to add, prioritize, and remove stories before we began development, and throughout the project as needs and timeline constraints changed.
+      Structuring the estimate in this way
+      allowed Adobe to adjust priorities,
+      such as limiting the typographic superpowers to five for the initial release.

 summary: |
   A meditation on typography, Adobe Fonts' Game allows players to choose the fonts that they feel apply best to different scenarios.
 Players' input helps